PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 *Fig. 7b.
 The customisation page.*

 ##### ii).
 Change Colours
-The user can modify the colours used to represent up or down regulated genes and paralogs:
+The user can modify the colours used to represent up- or down-regulated genes and paralogs:
 - Click the coloured box (**F**) to open the colour picker.
 - Select your desired colour from the palette.